... Overall government debt across the euro region swelled to 78.7 percent of GDP last year from 69.4 percent in 2008, the statistics office said.

 You are going to get negative surprises from Greece for quite some time, since they have been lying about their conditions for just as long.

-For anyone so inclined to refer BoomBustBlog's investigative analysis to the reporters who penned the Bloomberg piece, you can reach them here: Simone Meier in Dublin at This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
+For anyone so inclined to refer BoomBustBlog's investigative analysis to the reporters who penned the Bloomberg piece, you can reach them here: Simone Meier in Dublin at This email address is being protected from spambots.
+You need JavaScript enabled to view it..
 Maybe we can get my "version of the Truth", (you know, the mathematical edition) published in the mainstream!

 From the Greek Banking site, bankingnews.gr: